 - 25% of applicants score in the fourth quartile (75-100 percentile)

-Your total score is accompanied by a “confidence band,” which shows the ranges in which your total score lies.
+Your total score is accompanied by a “confidence band,” which shows the range in which your total score lies.
 Since some questions will naturally be more ethically complex than others, confidence bands were designed to help signal “the lack of precision of test scores.”
 They are meant to discourage distinctions between test-takers with similar scores.

 Along with your total score and confidence band, a percentile rank will also be reported.
 Similar to Casper’s quartiles, percentile ranks of scores represent the percentages of examinees who earned the same or lower scores than you did.

-PREview costs a 1-time fee of $100 USD, which includes distribution of your results to an unlimited number of participating programs.
+PREview costs a 1-time fee of $100 USD, which includes the distribution of your results to an unlimited number of participating programs.

 If you only need to submit your Casper score to 7 or fewer schools, Casper is the cheaper option.
 For 8 or more schools, PREview becomes cheaper, but expect both of them to run you around $100.